troyhoch-cmd/ezlegal.ai-GPT/scripts/output/merged-audit-bundle.md

     },
     {
       title: 'Proactive Compliance',
-      description: 'Stay ahead of regulatory requirements with built-in compliance monitoring for CCPA, employment law, and more.',
+      description: 'Stay ahead of regulatory requirements with compliance checklists and guidance for CCPA, employment law, and more.',
       benefit: 'Catch issues before they become costly problems',
       icon: 'shield',
     },